DaniruKun/tasukeru/README.md

 # HoloCure Save File Transfer Tool

+**NOTE: Tasukeru has now been deprecated, please use the normal HoloCure save file transfer now in version 0.5**

 ![Tasukeru GUI demo](https://i.imgur.com/HDohzzB.png)

 This is a small tool to import [HoloCure](https://kay-yu.itch.io/holocure) save files from one PC to another.